1. Home

 Cash Management Optimization

 We believe the amount of capital expenditures actually required for the logistics facilities in our portfolio for each fiscal period will generally be significantly less than the amount of depreciation expense we will recognize with respect to those facilities for each fiscal period.
 We therefore seek to maximize returns to our unitholders by making distributions in excess of our retained earnings, but we will do so only after carefully considering the macroeconomic environment, trends in the real estate market and real estate leasing environment, the amount of capital expenditures needed to maintain and improve the competitiveness of our portfolio as well as our financial conditions.
-Specifically, we will aim to distribute on a regular basis an amount equal to approximately 30% of the sum of the accumulated depreciation calculated on the last day of the applicable fiscal period, less the sum of the accumulated depreciation recorded on the last day of the preceding fiscal period, as distributions in excess of our retained earnings.
-In addition, from time to time, we may also make additional distributions in excess of our retained earnings in order to “stabilize” the effects of certain events that result in a one-time decrease in distributions per unit, including financing events that typically result in the incurrence of one-time extraordinary costs, such as the issuance of new investment units or investment corporation bonds, entering into new borrowings or large scale repair expenditures.
+Specifically, we will aim to distribute on a regular basis an amount equal to approximately 30% of the amount of depreciation equivalent calculated on the last day of the applicable fiscal period, as distributions in excess of our retained earnings.
+In addition, from time to time, we may also make additional distributions in excess of our retained earnings in order to “stabilize” the effects of certain events that result in a one-time decrease in distributions per unit or to unitholder return, including financing events that typically result in the incurrence of one-time extraordinary costs, such as the issuance of new investment units or investment corporation bonds, entering into new borrowings or large scale repair expenditures.
 In such a case, we aim to make distributions in excess of our retained earnings in an amount up to approximately 60% of the amount obtained by deducting from the sum of the accumulated depreciation calculated on the last day of the applicable fiscal period, the sum of the accumulated depreciation recorded on the last day of the preceding fiscal period.

 Cash Management Policy Implementation